 The Syrian Hamster (Mesocricetus auratus, Family Cricetidae, Orde Rodentia) also called Golden Hamster is a small friendly rodent that is very popular in the Netherlands.
 The Syrian Hamster, as its name suggests, comes from Syria and southern Turkey.
 The animals live there in dry steppe areas and clay soils, in which they dig beautiful burrows and tunnels.

 Head-hull length : up to 18 cm

-Syrian Hamsters are really nocturnal, the animals sleep during the day and come out late at night to look for food.
+Syrian Hamsters are really nocturnal.
+The animals sleep during the day and emerge late at night to forage for food.
 However, there is a difference between males and females.
 The females are more active than the males.
 Females sometimes appear during the day as well.

 Females need more challenge than males, if they get bored they can show problem behavior.
 A cage with bars is not recommended because Golden Hamsters can quickly start cutting bars.

 First read carefully whether a Syrian Hamster is the right pet.
 It can be especially disappointing for children if it turns out that the hamster is only active when everyone is in bed.
 Of course not every Goudhamster has this rhythm, but unfortunately most do.
 This must be taken into account at all times.
 The animals should also not be woken up during the day, because this can cause them to experience stress, become really grumpy and even start to bite.

 Although the Syrian Hamster looks very cuddly, he does not always like to be cuddled and is especially scared in the beginning to be picked up.
 Because the animals cannot see depth and can run off your hand if startled, it is important when children handle the animals that there is always a parent present who can help and support.